DevMajed/Analog-Electronics/COMMON EMITTER AMPLIFIER/README.md

 <img width="672" alt="cea3" src="https://user-images.githubusercontent.com/66625688/84604968-a6b58580-ae67-11ea-8202-7d0b20b444b9.png">

-In the attached project i tested two circuits, CE Amplfier with a pasive load where ro is not importent, and CE Amplfier with active load where ro has a big role to play. \
+In the attached project i tested two circuits, \
+CE Amplfier with a pasive load where ro is not importent, and CE Amplfier with active load where ro has a big role to play. \
+The goals of the projects are :
+* Determining npn BJT gm value \
+* Determining npn BJT ro value for the passive circuit and for the active circuit \

 In this circuit the AC and DC voltages add up two create the base voltag.
 The current IB and IE  as well as the voltage VCE will be  affected by both sources.\
 This means if the current Ibac ( the base current due AC source ) has an amplitude of 1.47uA, and the current IBac ( the base current due to DC) has value of 5.9uA, then with the addition of the sinusoidal source IB will be ranging from 4.43uA to 7.73uA.
 This should not take the BJT out of the Q-point unless the AC source become too high.  \
 Here are some screenhots of my superposition AC and DC analyses.